francois-gm/go-kabk/2023-2024-go4-thesis-assignment/03a-css-grid-layout/README.md

 ### Flexbox

-> "Legacy web CSS layouting has worked so far with elements defined as either block or inline that are made to float and clear in a relation between the previous (left) and next (right) element.
-This has previously worked fine when used in combination with percentages for responsive layouts, but this method has shown its when taking contemporary standards of responsiveness into account."

-Flexbox offers the possibility to specify via the container the presentation behavior of its children, as well as to push for element-specific overriding of the general container rules.
-A flexbox container is defined by the property `display: flex;`.
-Further `flex` properties are defined to control the presentation and ordering.
+Flexbox is offers the possibility to specify via the *parent container* the presentation behavior of elements inside it.

+The *parent container* has the property value `display: flex;`.

 ![Flexbox](flexbox-basic-terminology.svg)

-Parent (container) properties:
+Optional properties and values for flexbox (after setting **display: flex;**):

+Use these on the parent (container):

-- `flex-direction`: *row, row-reverse, column, column-reverse*
+- `flex-direction`: *row, row-reverse, column, column-reverse* - Chooses the presentation direction of children elements.
-- `flex-wrap`: *nowrap, wrap, wrap-reverse* (either the content line clears or squeezes itself if content overloads)
+- `flex-wrap`: *nowrap, wrap, wrap-reverse* - Either the content line **is cleared** (wrap) or **squeezes itself** (nowrap) within the line if content overloads.
 - `justify-content`: *flex-start, flex-end, center, space-between, space-around, space-evenly*
 - `align-items`: *flex-start, flex-end, center, stretch, baseline*
 - `align-content`: *flex-start, flex-end, center, stretch, space-between, space-around*

-Properties for the children (optional but allow more control):
+Use these on the children (optional):

 - `order`: number, allows a custom ordering based on the priority number of each child.
 - `flex-grow`, `flex-shrink`, `flex-basis`: growing, shrinking, and default sizing behaviour.
 - `align-self`: overrides the parent alignment (values are the same that align-content).

-Learn everything about flexbox with examples through [CSS trick's A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+✨👉 Learn everything about flexbox with examples through [CSS trick's A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 ### Grid